Estadio Diego Armando Maradona

 History and description

-The stadium got extensively redeveloped in 2003 and at the same time got renamed in honour of Maradona, who had started his career at the club.
+The stadium got extensively redeveloped in 2003 and at the same time got renamed in honour of Diego Maradona, who had started his career at the club.

 Estadio Diego Armando Maradona is located toward the west of the city of Buenos Aires, about 9 kilometres from the city centre (Microcentro) and 5 kilometres south-west from nightlife area Palermo.

-One can get to the stadium with bus (colectivo) 146.
+You can get to the stadium with bus (colectivo) 146.
 Take the bus from the Av.
 Diagonal in Microcentro or from Sarmiento street west of Avenida 9 de Julio.
 Get off at the Av.
 San Martín corner Miguel Angel.
 The journey takes about an hour.

 An alternative is colectivo 109, which can be taken from Avenida Cordoba.
 Get off at Gavilan corner Alvarez Jonte.
 The journey takes over an hour, and it will likely be quicker to take the 109 from metro station Angel Gallardo (line B).